Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Experimental Evaluation

-We then implement the GradNorm strategy~\cite{chen2018gradnorm} for training.
-GradNorm varies the task-specific weights in \eqref{eq:total_loss} according to the norm of the gradients of task-specific loss to shared layers during back-propagation.
-In our experiments, this strategy indeed improves the traversability segmentation performance, however, at the cost of a lower semantic segmentation mIoU (line 2 in Table~\ref{tab:mtl_tartanair}).
-The multi-task performance metric ${\Delta}_\texttt{MTL}$ shows that our MTL network trained with fixed and uniform task-specific weights actually has a better overall performance than the GradNorm-trained model.
-Similar phenomenon is also observed in experiments conducted in~\cite{vandenhende2020multi}, where most task-balanced MTL approaches do not perform as well as those using fixed weights in practice.
-In the end, we use our MTL model trained with fixed weights for multi-layer mapping.
-The qualitative results of this model are also given in Fig.~\ref{fig:mtl_tartanair}, where we can see a performance improvement is obtained for both semantic and traversability segmentation compared with single-task learning.

-The quantitative results of our multi-layer Bayesian mapping algorithm are given in Table~\ref{tab:mlm_tartanair}.
-Following the same trend in KITTI experiments, our traversability mapping improves the classification accuracy of single-frame segmentation by training on multi-frame measurements (line 2 compared with line 1 in Table~\ref{tab:mlm_tartanair}).
-Leveraging semantic layer in traversability inference further improves the mapping performance.
+The quantitative results of our multilayer Bayesian mapping algorithm are given in Table~\ref{tab:mlm_tartanair}.
+Following the same trend in KITTI experiments, our traversability mapping improves the classification accuracy of single-frame segmentation by inference on multi-frame measurements (line 2 compares to line 1 in Table~\ref{tab:mlm_tartanair}).
+Leveraging semantic posterior in traversability inference further improves the mapping performance.
 It is worth mentioning that our continuous semantic mapping also improves the mIoU of semantic segmentation from $52.30\%$ to $60.30\%$.
-Although it is not the contribution of this work, our semantic-traversability mapping can benefit from this improvement by using semantic posterior instead of noisy semantic segmentation in the formulation.
-Fig.~\ref{fig:mlm_tartanair} gives the qualitative results of those map layers with the corresponding uncertainty maps.
+Although it is not the contribution of this work, our semantic-traversability mapping can benefit from this improvement by using the inferred semantic posterior instead of the noisy semantic segmentation (measurements).
+Figure~\ref{fig:mlm_tartanair} and~\ref{fig:mlm_tartanair_neighborhood} qualitatively show those map layers with the corresponding uncertainty map for the abandoned factory and neighborhood environment, respectively.